-In accordance with clause 1.2.2 of R-Codes Volume 2, this Policy contains provisions that amend or replace the Acceptable Outcomes set out in Parts 2, 3 and 4 of the R-Codes Volume 2.
-The Element Objectives of the R-Codes Volume 2 remain and apply.
-The table below details which Acceptable Outcomes of the R-Codes Volume 2 have been amended or replaced by Acceptable Outcomes within the Local Planning Policy.
+In accordance with clause 1.2.2 of R-Codes

+Volume 2, this policy contains provisions that

+amend or replace the Acceptable Outcomes set

+out in Parts 2, 3 and 4 of the R-Codes Volume

+2. The Element Objectives of the R-Codes

+Volume 2 remain and apply.
+The table below

+details which Acceptable Outcomes of the

+Volume 2 have been amended or replaced

+by Acceptable Outcomes within the Local

+Planning Policy.

-In assessing applications for development approval and local development plans, the City shall have regard to the Element Objectives of the R-Codes, Policy Objectives, the intent statement of each sub precinct and the general provisions included in Clause 4.4 of this Policy.
+In assessing applications for development approval and local development plans, the City of Vincent shall have regard to the Element Objectives of the R-Codes, Policy Objectives, the intent statement of each sub-precinct and the general provisions included in Clause 4.4 of this policy.

-TABLE 4.6.1 OF MODIFICATIONS FOR STATE PLANNING POLICY 7.3 RESIDENTIAL DESIGN CODES VOLUME 2 (APARTMENTS) R-CODE VOLUME 2 DESIGN ELEMENT ADDITARIE CIR DDECINICI CI ALIXE NI IMBED 1.
-VILLAGE 2.CITYSCAPE 3.URBAN FRAME 4.TRANSIT CORRIDOR 5.SUBURBAN FRAME APPLICABLE ACCEPTABLE OUTCOMES Part 2 - Primary Cont rols - 2.2 Building Height 1.1 2.1 3.1 4.4 5.1 Clause 1.1 - 5.1 replaces Acceptable Outcome A2.2.1 of the R-Codes Volume 2.
+TABLE 4.6.1 OF MODIFICATIONS FOR STATE PLANNING POLICY 7.3 RESIDENTIAL DESIGN CODES VOLUME 2 (APARTMENTS) 7.3 RESIDENTIAL DESIGN CODES VOLUME 2 (APARTMENTS) R-CODE VOLUME 2 DESIGN ELEMENT APPLICABLE SUB-PRECINCT CLAUSE NUMBER 1.
+VILLAGE 2.CITYSCAPE 3.URBAN FRAME 4.TRANSIT CORRIDOR 5.SUBURBAN FRAME APPLICABLE ACCEPTABLE OUTCOMES Part 2 - Primar y Controls 2.2 Building Height 1.1 2.1 3.1 4.4 5.1 Clause 1.1 - 5.1 replaces Acceptable Outcome A2.2.1 of the R-Codes Volume 2.
 2.3 Street Setbacks 1.2 2.2 3.2 4.2 5.2 Clause 1.2 - 5.2 replaces Acceptable Outcome A 2.3.1 of the R-Codes Volume 2.
 2.4 Side and Rear Setbacks 1.3 2.3 3.3 4.3 5.3 Clause 1.2 - 5.2 replaces Acceptable Outcome A 2.4.1 of the R-Codes Volume 2.
-2.5 Plot Ratio Not applicable in the NCPF Not applicable in the NCPF Not applicable in the NCPF No Additional Acceptable outcomes.
-No Additional Acceptable outcomes.
-Plot ratio is not applicable within the Village, Cityscape and Urban Frame precincts.
+2.5 Plot Ratio Not applicable in the NCPF Not applicable in the NCPF Not applicable in the NCPF No additional Acceptable Outcomes No additional Acceptable Outcomes Plot ratio is not applicable within the Village, Cityscape and Urban Frame precincts.
 For the Transit Corridor and Suburban Frame, Clause 2.5.1 of the R-Codes Volume 2 remain and applies.
-Part 3 - Siting the De velopment 3.6 Public Domain Interface No Additional Acceptable outcomes.
-No Additional Acceptable outcomes.
-No Additional Acceptable outcomes.
-4.4 5.4 For the Transit Corridor and Suburban Frame Clause 4.4 and 5.4 apply in addition to Clauses A 3.6.1 - A 3.6.9 of R-Codes Volume 2.
+Part 3 - Siting the Development 3.6 Public Domain Interface No additional Acceptable Outcomes No additional Acceptable Outcomes No additional Acceptable Outcomes 4.4 5.4 For the Transit Corridor and Suburban Frame Clause 4.4 and 5.4 apply in addition to Clauses A 3.6.1 - A 3.6.9 of R-Codes Volume 2.
 For the Village, Cityscape and Urban Frames Clauses A 3.6.1 - A 3.6.9 R-Codes of the Volume 2 remain and apply.
-3.7 Pedestrian Access and Entries 1.5 2.5 3.5 No Additional Acceptable outcomes.
-No Additional Acceptable outcomes.
-For the Village, Cityscape and Urban Frames Clause 1.5, 2.4 and 3.4 applies in addition to Clauses A 3.7.1 to A3.7.6 of R-Codes Volume 2.
+3.7 Pedestrian Access and Entries 1.5 2.5 3.5 No additional Acceptable Outcomes No additional Acceptable Outcomes For the Village, Cityscape and Urban Frames Clause 1.5, 2.4 and 3.4 applies in addition to Clauses A 3.7.1 to A3.7.6 of R-Codes Volume 2.
 For the Transit Corridors and Suburban Frame Clauses A 3.7.1 to A 3.7.6 of the R-Codes Volume 2 remain and apply.